vespa-engine/documentation/en/nearest-neighbor-search-guide.md

 </pre>
 </div>

-The exact search exposes more documents to ranking and the query returns `364` hits.
+The exact search exposes more documents to ranking and the query returns about `360` hits.
+The *ranking.matching.approximateThreshold* parameter can be used to balance between performance and the chance of finding enough hits to expose to *first-phase* ranking.

 ## Tear down the container
 This concludes this tutorial.